 – Investment tax loss selling

 I relish the opportunity give others my two cents

 From most of the money saving examples listed above, it doesn’t take a lot of efforts or specialized skills to implement.
 Once you discover it, you can repeat it year after year after year (having more money in my pocket never gets old).
 However, it does require discipline, accountability, the willingness to learn, explore and investigate.
-I am sure there are many other simple money saving methods out there like couponing, price matching, buying in bulk etc., that I have not fully explored yet.
-At the end of the day, what’s important is that you are accountable for your own finance and it’s up to you to determine how much effort that you want to spend to improve your financial well being.
+I am sure there are many simple money saving methods out there like couponing, price matching, buying in bulk etc., that I have not fully explored yet.
+At the end of the day, what’s important is that you are accountable for your own finance and it’s up to you to determine how much effort that you want to spend to improve your financial well-being.